Soccer parent's guide to understanding

 Soccer Parent

-It is a great day when you as a soccer parent can get out to a soccer field, in the fresh air or a stadium full of spectators and watch a great game of soccer.
+It is a great day when you as a soccer parent can get out to

-It is even better when you can cheer on your children and their friends.
-It is also inspiring to see both teams as they play for the fun and the competition.
+the fun and the competition.
 It is fantastic to see them playing from the heart, with smiles on their faces and sweat on their bodies.
-The children are engaged in an activity that promotes teamwork, individual skill, athleticism, talent, problem solving and the ability to overcome difficult situations on the field.
+The children are engaged in an activity that promotes teamwork, individual skill, athleticism, talent, problem solving

 If we as soccer parents can keep this in mind we will help our children develop into well round individuals capable of handling life's situations and expectations.